 Minnesota passed for 12 touchdowns in 2013 and six of those scores went to a tight end.
-Gopher tight ends and h-backs combined to haul in 41 of Minnesota's 137 completions this year.
-Redshirt freshman Maxx Williams led the way with 25 catches for 417 yards and five touchdowns.
-In 2012, Minnesota tight ends and h-backs caught seven of the team's 19 touchdown passes and 34 of the 175 completions.
+Gopher tight ends and H-backs combined to haul in 41 of Minnesota's 137 completions last year with Williams leading the way with 25 catches for 417 yards and five touchdowns.
+In 2012, Minnesota tight ends and H-backs caught seven of the team's 19 touchdown passes and 34 of the 175 completions.

 For three seasons prior to joining the Minnesota staff, Reeves was the running backs coach at Northern Illinois.
 At each stop, Reeves has helped Kill develop some of the nation's top rushing attacks.
 Reeves coached NIU running back Chad Spann to back-to-back First-Team All-MAC honors in 2009 and 2010.
 Spann was named the MAC's Most Valuable Player in 2010 as well.

 Prior to his stint at Northern Illinois, Reeves coached the running backs at Southern Illinois.
 Saluki running backs coached by Reeves earned four All-America accolades and eight all-conference awards.
 He also coached two Gateway Conference Newcomers of the Year.